cnuss/poetry-demo/README.md

 # Poetry Demo

-This demonstrates a Poetry Project as a CLI
+This demonstrates a Poetry Project as a CLI, with a local library for modularity.

 ## Installing the CLI